illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 3. Transfer files from Box location to unprocessed accession folder on X.
 4. Accession files as you would a physical collection.

 #### Files are digital and not on physical media.
-Files are too large or date/time stamps:
+Files are too large and/or you want to retain the original date/time stamps:
 1. Donor can mail or drop off digital files on an external hard drive or USB.
 2. Follow process below to have Digital Services migrate your files off the physical media.